 Founder and Medical Doctor

 Founder.
 Doctor Flint Ltd is led by Dr Roger Flint, MB ChB, BSc.
 (Hons), MSc., a medical doctor with a background in Public Health.
 His Masters degree involved the interrogation of large general practice data sets and producing novel search strategies.
-His work has been published in the Primary care respiratory journal.
+He is currently a General Practice Speciality Trainee in NHS Lothian.